borismichel/happytree/README.md

 I have included an express web server to serve the ..umm...website(?) on port 3320

-If you want to use this as well, make sure oyu have node.js installed and follow these steps:
+If you want to use this as well, make sure you have node.js installed and follow these steps:

 1) clone/download the repo
 2) unpack and open the project folder in a shell